caspoongame/classof2026/README.md

 ## Official Rules of Play

 1. Above all else: this is a game for the well-mannered and polite.
 No tomfoolery, hoodwinkery, or — worst of all — shenanigans.
-2. The game starts at **noon on Wednesday, April 16th**.
+2. The game starts at the time designated by the Spoon Game Governing Board.
 Target assignments distributed that morning.
 3. Eliminate your target by touching them with your spoon outside a safe zone and saying **"You've been spooned, friend."**
 4. No elimination if your target's spoon is literally in hand — not attached to the wrist, in hand.
 5. Safe zones: classrooms during class, bathrooms, safety drills, sports practices/games, and any moving motorized vehicle.